 For decades, the public file for each broadcast station has been kept at the station’s main studio in paper or electronic form and made available during normal business hours.
 The FCC has now changed its rules to require almost all of this public file information to be posted online at a website hosted by the FCC.
 As a result, members of the public will be able to find information regarding individual stations, and other communication entities, more easily and at any time convenient to them.
 To directly access the public file information for each of Michigan Radio’s three broadcast licenses, use the links below:

 Equal Opportunity Employer

 The Federal Communications Commission (FCC) requires Michigan Radio to document that it has satisfied EEO requirements during each FCC license term.
 The station accomplishes this in the form of an annual EEO public file that details the filling of job vacancies.
 Michigan Radio filed for a FCC license renewal in September 2012 and will do so again in 2020.
 The report for the current license period is as follows:

 Michigan Radio is looking for organizations that regularly distribute information about employment opportunities to job applicants or have job applicants to refer.
-If your organization would like to receive notification of job vacancies at Michigan Radio, please contact Cindy Payne, Senior Business Assistant, at cmpayne[at]umich.edu or by calling the station’s main number, 734-764-9210.
+If your organization would like to receive notification of job vacancies at Michigan Radio, please contact Cindy Payne, Human Resources Administrator, at cmpayne[at]umich.edu or by calling the station’s main number, 734-764-9210.